eroesch/2019-20-PYM0FM/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> Participants do not have to, but can if they so wish, bring their own laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+There will be some software needed to be installed (listed <a href="#setup">below</a>).
 </p>

 {% comment%}
 CODE OF CONDUCT
 {% endcomment %}
 <p id="code-of-conduct">
-<strong>Code of Conduct:</strong>  Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+<strong>Code of Conduct:</strong>  Everyone who participates in the module is required to conform to the <a href="http://student.reading.ac.uk/essentials/_the-important-stuff/student-charter.aspx">Student Charter</a>.
 This document also outlines how to report an incident if needed.
 </p>